 This course focuses on handling conflict productively.
 The overall purpose of the course is for you to enhance and strengthen your skills when managing conflict.
-The course examines the dynamics of everyday conflicts across a variety of settings, from personal relationships, to the workplace.
+The course examines the dynamics of everyday conflict across a variety of settings, from personal relationships to the workplace.
 You will draw on your own experiences and case studies supplied in class to learn the principles of conflict and the techniques for productive management.
 Both theory and application will be stressed, with an emphasis on their interrelation.

-Conflict Resolution is one of the most valuable skills you can learn.
+Conflict resolution is one of the most valuable skills you can learn.
 This is an experiential course.
 We learn by doing.
 This course promotes awareness about how our behaviors, choice of action, and decisions affect our lives and the lives of others.
-What you walk away with after this course is up to you.
-Although the concepts and theories may fade in time, the skills you bring away with you will remain with you throughout all aspects of your life.
 By succeeding in this course, you are providing yourself with an advantage and a skill that will stay with you for a lifetime.